 Management monitors rolling forecasts of the company's liquidity requirements to ensure it has sufficient cash to meet operational needs while maintaining sufficient headroom on its undrawn committed borrowing facilities at all times so that the Company does not breach borrowing limits or covenants) on any of its borrowing facilities.
 Such forecasting takes into consideration the company debt financing plans, covenant compliance, compliance with internal statement of financial position ratio targets.

-The table below summarizes the maturities of the Company's undiscounted financial liabilities at 31 December 2023 and 31 December 2022 based on contractual payment dates and current interest rates as we had excluded the taxes payable, advances from customers and social insurance:
+The table below summarizes the maturities of the Company's undiscounted financial liabilities at 31 December 2023 and 31 December 2024 based on contractual payment dates and current interest rates.